CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/take_part/icassp2024_rules.md

 ### 3.1.
 Training and development

-There is no limit on the amount of training data that can be generated using our tools and the provided training data sets.
-You may not use other datasets or start with models pretrained on private datasets.
-Teams can also expand the training data through simple automated modifications.
+- There is no limit on the amount of training data that can be generated using our tools and the provided training data sets.
+- You may not use other datasets or start with models pretrained on private datasets.
+- Teams can also expand the training data through simple automated modifications.
 However, teams that do this must make a second submission using only the official audio files and signal generation tool.
-All the audio or metadata can be used during training and development.
+- All the audio or metadata can be used during training and development.

-You should **not** use the evaluation data set for training or tuning the system.
+- You must **not** use the evaluation data set for training or tuning the system.

 ### 3.2.
 Evaluation

 The only data that can be used to *enhance* the evaluation data are:

-#### Task 1: Headphones

 - The listener characterisation (e.g. audiogram) to allow personalisation.
+- The target gains.
 - The stereo music input signals to the headphones or hearing aid.

 ## 4. Computational restrictions

-- Systems must either be:
+* Systems must either be:
--- causal and low latency to allow them to work with live music, or -- non-causal, for use with recorded music.
+  *  causal and low latency to allow them to work with live music, or
+  *  non-causal, for use with recorded music.
-- There is no limit on computational cost, but entrants must report model size.
+* There is no limit on computational cost, but entrants must report model size.
 - Teams must start with the baseline, with the blocks that can be changed labelled *Enhancement*
 - While HAAQI is being used for evaluation, other metrics and approaches can be used by the teams during training.